b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — *[Continue in Patience](https://www.churchofjesuschrist.org/study/general-conference/2010/04/continue-in-patience?lang=eng&id=p28-p30#p28)*, President Dieter F. Uchtdorf, Second Counselor in the First Presidency, General Conference 2010 April

-Whoa, slow down, there, Uchtdorf— you might cause people to consider that the most obvious blessing of obeying this ~~commandment~~ friendly advice may not actually come to fruition.
+Whoa, slow down, there, Uchtdorf.
+You might cause people to consider that the most obvious blessing of obeying this ~~commandment~~ friendly advice may not actually come to fruition.
 We do now have some written precedent of the promised blessings not being realized.
 How does Uchtdorf conclude his experience with cognitive dissonance? ...
 [It's a bit vague](https://www.churchofjesuschrist.org/study/general-conference/2010/04/continue-in-patience?lang=eng&id=p31#p31).

 > *The answer didn’t come immediately.
 But eventually I learned that God’s promises are not always fulfilled as quickly as or in the way we might hope; they come according to His timing and in His ways. ==Years later I could see clear evidence of the temporal blessings that come to those who obey the Word of Wisdom==—in addition to the spiritual blessings that come immediately from obedience to any of God’s laws.
 Looking back, I know for sure that the promises of the Lord, if perhaps not always swift, are always certain.*